quantrancse/hako2epub/README.md

   * Update new volumes.
   * Update new chapters.
   * Update new chapters of a single volume.
+* Notes are shown directly in the light novel content.
 * Working with [docln.net](https://docln.net/).

 <!-- GETTING STARTED -->